Skip to content

 Stare Miasto: BEST Things to Do & See in Krakow’s Old Town

-In this guide, you’ll find all the best things to do and see in Krakow’s Old Town, as well as the locals’ best tips on places to eat and drink.
+In this guide, you’ll discover the top things to do in Krakow’s Old Town, along with insider tips on the best places to eat, drink, and explore.

 What you will find in this guide to Stare Miasto (Krakow Old Town):